willswats/race-time/README.md

 Click the "Results" button in the nav to open the race results screen.
 This screen shows all the results that have been recorded and submitted my marshals or organisers on the "Record" screen.
 Click on an individual race result to view the first name and last name of the race result (if they have been set by a marshal or organiser, otherwise it will be empty).

 The race results screen gets all the race results from the database through a fetch request to the server.
 The server responds with all the race results, grouped by the `race_results_timer_start_date`, this allows for marshals to submit results separately and have them merged into one.
 It then constructs the race `<section>` elements for each race, as well as a `<li>` and `<button>` for each race result.
-If there are no race results, then the place holder element is shown, which states that there are no race results.
+If there are no race results, or if there was an error in fetching the race results, then the place holder element is shown.
 All of the race result buttons in the list have an event listener for appending the `?raceResultId` parameter to the URL along with the race id.

 ### Result/View a specific race result and edit the names